D3stan/rsp-ecom/docs/code-of-conduct.md

 - Fix broken tests immediately
 - Add tests for every bug fix

+## 4. Shell Interaction

+### 4.1 Banned Commands
+You must not execute commands that are aimed to:
+* installing libraries or dependencies
+* running the server itself (composer run dev, npm run, etc)
+* running DB commands (migrations, deletions etc)

+Each time you find yourself needing to run these commands you should just report the supervisor why and how to run them.

 <!-- ## 4.
 Inter-Developer Communication

 ### 4.1 Question Protocol